 International Transport Forum

-The International Transport Forum (ITF) is an intergovernmental organisation with 54 member countries.
-It acts as a strategic think tank for transport policy and organises an annual summit of ministers, to help foster a deeper understanding among policy makers of the role of transport as a key to economic growth and to the pursuit of environmental and social sustainability.
-The ITF is part of the Organisation of Economic Cooperation and Development (OECD) family of organisations.
+The International Transport Forum (ITF)is an intergovernmental organisation with 57 member countries.
+It acts as a strategic think tank for transport policy and organises an Annual Summit of transport ministers, to help foster a deeper understanding among policy makers of the role of transport as a key to economic growth and to the pursuit of environmental and social sustainability.
+The ITF is administratively integrated with the Organisation for Economic Cooperation and Development (OECD).
 Australia is a founding member of the ITF.

-The ITF's annual summit is a unique platform for global conversation on strategies for transport.
-At the summit, ministers from member countries engage in focused debates with decision-makers from business, civil society leaders and top academics.
-The 2013 summit, themed “Funding Transport”, will take place in Leipzig, Germany, from 22 to 24 May 2013.
+The ITF's Annual Summit is a unique platform for global conversation on strategies for transport.
+At the summit, ministers from member countries engage in focused debates with decision-makers from business, civil society and academia.
+The 2017 Summit, themed Governance of Transport, will take place in Leipzig, Germany, from 31 May to 2 June 2017.
 Previous summit themes include:

 - Seamless Transport (2012)

 - Transport for Society (2011)

 - Transport for a Global Economy (2009)